June Haver: Personal life

-Haver insisted she had always been very close with her family.
-Her sisters followed her to Hollywood and served as her stand-ins, while her mother was Haver's personal secretary.
+Haver insisted that she had always been very close with her family.
+Her sisters followed her to Hollywood and served as her stand-ins, and her mother was Haver's personal secretary.

 On March 9, 1947, Haver married trumpet player James Zito.
-She met him at age 15, while touring with Ted Fio Rito's orchestra.
-They initially lost contact after Haver moved from Illinois to Beverly Hills, but started dating when Haver made a short visit to her home town when she was already a film actress.
+She had met him at age 15 while touring with Ted Fio Rito's orchestra.
+They initially lost contact after Haver moved from Illinois to Beverly Hills but started dating when Haver made a short visit to her home town when she was already a film actress.
 Haver filed for divorce less than a year after eloping with Zito, winning interlocutory decree on March 25, 1948.
-She admitted to the press the marriage was a failure from the beginning, saying: "I want to forget as soon as possible.
+She admitted to the press that the marriage was a failure from the beginning, saying: "I want to forget as soon as possible.
 We hadn't been married hours before I realized I had never really known Jimmy.
 He was a stranger.
 He was either down in the dumps or up high.
 I never knew from one moment to the next how he would be."
-Because she was a devout Catholic, Haver tried to make the marriage work, turning to the church to forget her unhappiness.

-After her divorce from Zito, Haver started dating Dr. John L. Duzik, whom she had dated before her marriage to Zito; they planned on marrying, but Duzik died on October 31, 1949, following surgery complications.
+After her divorce from Zito, Haver started dating Dr. John L. Duzik, whom she had dated before her marriage to Zito.
+They planned to marry, but Duzik died on October 31, 1949, following surgery complications.
 While taking care of him in his final days, she started attending church more often.
 According to friends, she was inspired to become a nun during this period.
-Following Duzik's death, Haver reportedly became tired of Hollywood, and never was really in love with the men she dated afterward.
-In February 1953, Haver became a postulant nun with the Sisters of Charity of Leavenworth, an organization based in Leavenworth, Kansas, and she stayed until October, saying she left because of "poor health".
+Following Duzik's death, Haver reportedly became tired of Hollywood and did not fall in love with the men whom she dated afterward.
+In February 1953, Haver became a postulant nun with the Sisters of Charity of Leavenworth, an organization based in Leavenworth, Kansas, and she stayed until October, saying she left because of "poor health."

-Around this time, Haver met Fred MacMurray, one of the wealthier and more conservative men in Hollywood, and a romantic relationship developed.
-(When she was 18, she had worked on a film with him, but he was married at the time.)
+Around this time, Haver met Fred MacMurray, one of the wealthiest and most conservative actors in Hollywood, and a romantic relationship developed.
 On June 28, 1954, they were married.
 She told the press: "When I married Fred, he was terribly set in his ways.
 He was a fuss-budget.
 He hadn't quite progressed to being a lint picker, but he was already an ash-tray emptier, and that's just about as set in his ways as a man can get."
-Haver insisted on adopting a girl, but MacMurray, 18 years her senior, initially refused, explaining he already had been a father.
-Shortly after, he agreed on adopting a child, and with the help of a doctor, they were able to take in twin daughters.
-He died in 1991.
+Haver insisted on adopting a girl, but MacMurray, 18 years her senior, initially refused, explaining that he already had been a father.
+Shortly after, he agreed to adopt a child and, with the help of a doctor, they were able to adopt twin daughters.
+MacMurray died in 1991.